-- A. Non-Residential Uses.
-Non-residential (commercial, industrial, office, civic, institutional, etc.) uses shall provide a greenway adjacent to the road right-of-way.
-In all cases, the requirements of Section 10.90 shall be met; provided, that existing protected trees shall be counted toward the planting requirements for street yard greenways. - 1.
-For non-residential development fronting on arterial streets, the following standards shall apply: - a.
+- 5. The minimum planted size for each plant type within required street yard greenways shall meet the minimum specifications cited in Table 10.30. - B. Non-Residential Uses.
+Non-residential (commercial, industrial, office, civic, institutional, etc.) uses shall provide a greenway adjacent to the public street right-of-way.
+In all cases, the requirements of Section 10.90 shall be met; provided, that existing protected trees shall be counted toward the planting requirements for street yard greenways.
+This requirement does not apply to the C-1 zoning district. - 1.
+For non-residential development fronting on Arterial Streets, the following standards shall apply: - a.
 A minimum 25-foot-deep landscaped greenway shall be established parallel to the entire frontage along the road right-of-way.
 If an easement parallels the frontage and precludes planting the required trees, the greenway shall be in addition to the easement or increased to the extent that the planting requirements can be met.
 (Example: If a 15-foot power easement is directly adjacent to the right-of-way and does not permit trees within it, the 25-foot greenway would commence from the interior edge of the easement for a total of 40 feet). - b.
 The greenway shall include: - i.
 One (1) large canopy tree (Live Oak preferred) per 50 feet of linear frontage, spaced no more than 50 feet on-center (o.c.) for the entire lot frontage.
 For areas where overhead utilities exist that preclude planting large trees, two (2) medium canopy trees shall be provided for every one (1) large tree required. - ii.
 Four (4) small canopy trees (Crape Myrtle preferred) or palms for every 100 linear feet of lot frontage. - iii.
 A double row staggered evergreen shrub hedge or otherwise approved continuous grouping of evergreen shrubs planted along the lot frontage planted at a minimum of two and one-half (2 1⁄2) feet o.c. and a species capable of being maintained at a three (3) foot height within two (2) years of planting. - iv.
-Vehicular entrances shall be defined using a mixture of trees, shrubs and groundcovers that will create a sense of arrival.
-Clusters of flowering and other ornamental plant species such as knockout roses, ornamental grasses and annuals is strongly encouraged.
+Vehicular entrances shall be defined using a mixture of trees, shrubs, and groundcovers that will create a sense of arrival.
+Clusters of flowering and other ornamental plant species such as knockout roses, ornamental grasses, and annuals, are strongly encouraged.
 A minimum of 200 square feet shall be planted on each side of the entrance drive. - 2.
-For all non-residential development fronting on collector roads the following standards shall apply: - a.
-A minimum 15-foot-deep landscaped greenway shall be established parallel to the entire frontage along the road right-of-way.
+For all non-residential development fronting on collector streets the following standards shall apply: - a.
+A minimum 15-foot-deep landscaped greenway shall be established parallel to the entire frontage along the street right-of-way.
 If an easement parallels the right-of-way frontage and precludes the ability to meet the requirements, as specified below, the 15-foot greenway shall be in addition to the easement width or increased to the extent that the planting requirements can be met.
 (Example: A 15-foot power easement directly adjacent to the right-of-way that does not allow trees planted within it will require the 15-foot greenway to start inside the property once outside the easement for a total of 30 feet required). - b.
 The greenway shall include: - i.
 One (1) large canopy tree (Live Oak preferred) per 50 feet of linear frontage, spaced no more than 50 feet on-center (o.c.) for the entire lot frontage.
 For areas where overhead utilities exist that preclude planting large trees, two (2) small or medium canopy trees shall be provided for every one (1) large tree required.